 We may live in one of the more affluent areas of Australia, but there is no shortage of causes worthy of our support.
 Here are some of our current and recent local programs:

 Through our Life Education Fund, we enable families who have children with Cerebral Palsy to benefit from the learning programs of the ING Centre for Conductive Education at the Cerebral Palsy Alliance.

 We have been selling Christmas trees in Terrey Hills for over 20 years.
-Trees are sold from our site near the Terrey Hills Tavern -- over 200 trees on a single day -- with the profits going to local charities.
-In 2014 we worked with Terrey Hills Scouts and returned 50% of the profit to them.
+Trees are sold from our site near the Terrey Hills Tavern -- over 200 trees on a single day -- with the profits going to local charities, including our "tree partners", Terrey Hills Scouts.

 We manage the Christmas Tree of Joy at Warriewood Square shopping centre.
 People place Christmas gifts under the tree and we distribute them to local families in need.